tongson/taarr/README.md

-        ├── .files                      <--- synced to any host when namespace:* is called ├── .files-avocado              <--- synced to the avocado host when namespace:* is called ├── .lib                        <--- sourced along with namespace:* scripts └── script directory
+        ├── .files                      <--- synced to any host when namespace:* is called ├── .files-avocado              <--- synced to the avocado host when namespace:* is called ├── .lib                        <--- sourced along with namespace:* scripts ├── readme                      <--- Documentation for namespace
+        ├── task                        <--- Companion to readme, used to log current task └── script directory
-            ├── .files                  <--- synced to any host when namespace:script is called ├── .files-avocado          <--- synced to the avocado host when namespace:script is called ├── .lib                    <--- sourced along with namespace:script scripts └── script                  <--- the actual shell script
+            ├── .files                  <--- synced to any host when namespace:script is called ├── .files-avocado          <--- synced to the avocado host when namespace:script is called ├── .lib                    <--- sourced along with namespace:script scripts ├── readme                  <--- Documentation for script
+            ├── task                    <--- Companion to readme, used to log current task └── script                  <--- the actual shell script

 ### Notes